Saba Capital Management, L.P. Increases Stake in Pioneer Municip

-On October 31, 2023, Saba Capital Management, L.P.
-(Trades, Portfolio) added to its position in Pioneer Municipal High Income Trust (MHI, Financial), acquiring an additional 54,077 shares.
-The transaction was executed at a price of $6.96 per share, bringing the firm's total holdings in MHI to 2,726,685 shares.
-This represents a 2.02% change in shares and a 0.49% position in the firm's portfolio.
-The firm now holds 11.97% of the total shares of MHI.
+On November 1, 2023, Saba Capital Management, L.P.
+(Trades, Portfolio), a New York-based firm, added 3,300 shares of Pioneer Municipal High Income Trust (MHI, Financial) to its portfolio.
+The shares were acquired at a trade price of $7.02, bringing the firm's total holdings in MHI to 2,729,985 shares.
+This transaction represents a 0.12% change in the firm's holdings and a 0.5% position in its portfolio.
+The firm now holds 11.99% of MHI's total shares.

 About Saba Capital Management, L.P.
 (Trades, Portfolio)